nhisamoto/phresh-n-clean/README.md

 </br>

 ## Set Up
 The Set Up section will walk you through getting your phresh machine up and running as quickly as possible.
 We will set up the computer with Homebrew, Node, NPM, Gulp, Homebrew Cask, Git, and Github.
-This will prepare our computers for future processes such as installing applications quickly.
+This will prepare your computer for future processes such as installing applications quickly.

 </br>